gsoft-inc/sg-orbit/CONTRIBUTING.md

 ## Testing

-For testing the components we currently rely only on automated visual testing and interaction testing.
+For testing the components we currently rely only on multiple testing strategies.

 ### Visual testing